klacol/clage_homeserver/README.md

 # clage_waterheater API (WIP)
-Python API for accessing the Clage Waterheater via the local http-Endpoint
+Python API for accessing the Clage Waterheater via the local https-Endpoint

 Tested with the "[Clage DSX Touch](https://www.clage.de/de/produkte/e-komfortdurchlauferhitzer/DSX-Touch)" with an integrated Homeserver